sonnetx/MICCAI2025/README.md

 ## Code

 The code for this project is organized as follows:

-* `data/`: Contains the datasets used in the experiments (or scripts to download them).
-[Provide more details about data format and preprocessing.]
-* `models/`: Contains the code for loading and using the VLMs.
-[Specify the VLMs used, e.g., CLIP, BioViL, etc.]
-* `scripts/`: Contains the scripts for running the experiments, including:
-    * `run_experiments.py`: Main script for running the experiments with different prompt configurations.
-[Explain how to run the script and the available command-line arguments.]
-    * `evaluate.py`: Script for evaluating the model performance and calculating fairness metrics.
-[Specify the metrics used, e.g., AUC, sensitivity, specificity, demographic parity, etc.]
-    * `create_prompts.py`: Script for generating different ICL prompts with varying demographic compositions.
-[Explain the prompt generation strategy.]
-* `notebooks/`: Contains Jupyter notebooks for analysis and visualization of the results.
-[Optional: Include notebooks for exploring the data and results.]
 * `requirements.txt`: List of required Python packages.

 ## Getting Started